• Skip to main content

 To/From DestinationPet Fee Each Way

-One Way Flights $ 95.00
+One Way Flights$ 95.00

 Emotional Support and Service animals have some separate guidelines.
 Here’s a link to Southwest Airlines’ emotional support animal rules.

-If you do plan on bringing your pet with you, make sure you follow TSA’s pet policy and have an approved Pet Carrier that conforms to Southwest Airlines’ pet policy.
+If you plan on bringing your pet with you, make sure you follow TSA’s pet policy and have an approved Pet Carrier that conforms to Southwest Airlines’ pet policy.

-Southwest Airlines Carry-On Fees
+Summary: Southwest Airlines Carry-On Policy

-More related articles….
+More related articles…

 1. 5 Tips to Travel with Just One Bag